 While the national parks are perfect for a long hike or a jolly campfire with friends, be careful of the wildlife and unexpected bad weather.
 Always keep water and medical supplies handy when you explore the woods.
 Note the nearest emergency services to your hiking route, and save their contacts before your exploration out.

 Chesapeake Bay and the Atlantic Ocean are awesome for boating, diving, and surfing.
 Virginia has a beautiful coastline, which is always dotted with surfing enthusiasts and beach-goers.
 If you go sailing or diving in the sea, always ensure that you take all the health and safety precautions required for the activity.

 If you are a theme park and roller coaster buff, you simply have to visit the state's fantastic amusement parks.
 Go to Kings Dominion, Water Country, or Busch Gardens for a day full of fun and frolic.
 However, amusement parks come with the risk of unpredictable accidents and mishaps.
 Make sure that your visitors medical insurance plan covers these specific points.

 Be prepared for long walks or bike tours as you explore the innumerable towns and historical sites in Virginia.
 It is ideal to drive between cities, since inter-state flights are typically more expensive.
 Keep food, water, and medical supplies in the vehicle, especially for long drives.
 Be prepared to deal with unexpected snow-ins and pack accordingly.

 Before You Travel to Virginia - Do This

-Arrangements for pets: If you are travelling with your pets, make sure that your hotel has a pet-friendly policy before you book it.
+- Arrangements for pets: If you are traveling with your pets, make sure that your hotel has a pet-friendly policy before you book it.